-EMISSIONS TEST COMPLIANCE ELECTROMAGNETIC ENVIRONMENT - GUIDANCE RF emissions (CISPR 11) Group 1 The Ulthera® system uses RF energy only for its internal function.
+EMISSIONS TEST COMPLIANCE ELECTROMAGNETIC ENVIRONMENT - GUIDANCE RF emissions (CISPR 11) Group 1 The Ulthera® System uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
-RF emissions (CISPR 11) Class A Harmonic emissions (IEC 61000-3-2) Class A Ulthera [®] is suitable for use in all establishments other than domestic and those directly connected to the public low voltage power supply network that supplies buildings used for Voltage fluctuations/flicker (IEC 61000-3-3) Complies domestic purposes.
+RF emissions (CISPR 11) Class A Harmonic emissions (IEC 61000-3-2) Class A Ulthera® System is suitable for use in all establishments other than domestic and those directly connected to the public low voltage power supply network that supplies buildings Voltage fluctuations/flicker (IEC 61000-3-3) Complies used for domestic purposes.

-Warning: The Ulthera® system should not be used adjacent to, or stacked with other electronic equipment.
-If the system must be installed in close proximity to other equipment, both Ulthera® and the nearby equipment should be observed to verify normal operation in that configuration.
+Warning: The Ulthera® System should not be used adjacent to, or stacked with other electronic equipment.
+If the system must be installed in close proximity to other equipment, both the Ulthera® System and the nearby equipment should be observed to verify normal operation in that configuration.